shivampaw/UltimateCRM/readme.md

 ## Contributing
 If you would like to contribute to this project then please submit all pull requests to the `develop` branch.
-All builds are checked with Travis CI and the tests are run with Laravel Dusk.
+All builds are checked with Travis CI.
 Please ensure your coding standard matches PSR-2.
-You can do so by running the following commands:

-#### Install PHP-CS-Fixer
-This command will install `php-cs-fixer` which will be used to format the project to PSR-2 standards.

-`composer global require friendsofphp/php-cs-fixer`

-#### Run Command
-Run the following command from the project root because it needs to load the .php_cs config file.

-`php-cs-fixer fix`

-This will format the project to PSR-2.
-Be sure to run this before committing and pushing any changes!

 ## License
 This project is open-sourced and licensed under the [MIT license](http://opensource.org/licenses/MIT).